yaledailynews/ydn-data/docs/ydn_data_technical_setup.md

-We’ve tried to make the instructions below as extensive as possible, but if anything is unclear or if any of the instructions aren’t working, you should reach out to Daniel and Maggie as soon as possible.
+We’ve tried to make the instructions below as extensive as possible, but if anything is unclear or if any of the instructions aren’t working, you should reach out to Darwin and Ashley as soon as possible.

 # R Setup